 Once you are ready for distribution, there are certain “tools” that you will need.
-Since your distribution will most likely be limited to less than 30-40 accounts, you will not have a need for sophisticated POS (point of sale) material.
+Since your distribution will most likely be limited to less than a few hundred accounts (at most), you will not have a need for sophisticated POS (point of sale) material.
 In the world of POS, the most effective tends to be the least expensive.
-Table tents are very efficient in promoting your beer and your pub.
-Again, promoting your pub within a bar or restaurant can be sensitive, so consider the amount of information pertaining directly to your pub; focus instead on your beer.
-Rather than directly market your pub (which may be perceived as competition to the account) talk about your background, how and when the brewery was started, and perhaps an indirect reference to it’s location (known landmark or historical building?).
-This will promote your establishment to the consumer without alienating the retail owner.
+Table tents are very efficient in promoting your beer and your brewery.
 Consumers do read table tents, and the average craft beer consumer is interested in the story of your product.

-Other necessary types of POS include coasters, which may include a map to the pub on the back.
-Have a run of both one-sided and two-sided printed, so if a particular retailer is sensitive to the issue, you can provide the one-sided coaster.
+Other necessary types of POS include coasters.
 The brewery is also responsible for supplying tap handles to draft accounts.
 Tap handles are not the primary reason driving a consumer to purchase one product over another, but they do create brand awareness.
 The higher the visibility, the more likely a customer will order that brand; positioning of a tap handle is more important than actual design.
 Be sure that your handles are front and center on the row of handles, facing outward, and kept clean.

 Other, more sophisticated POS is certainly nice, but really only an expensive luxury.
 These items include neon, mirrors, light boxes, etc. Metal signs are not excessively expensive, and are fairly permanent.
-Light boxes are a good alternative to neon- considerably less expensive and less likely to end up in nephew Bobby’s bedroom.
-The best way to get ideas on design and effectiveness of POS is to study the profuse amount of point-of-sale “in use” at retail accounts you visit.
+The best way to get ideas on design and effectiveness of POS is to study the profuse amount of point-of-sale in use at retail accounts you visit.
 What grabs your attention, is the most visible and most interesting?
 Ask retailers what they prefer to use and why.

 Working with your wholesaler